GeForce 800M series: Support

-Nvidia announced that after Release 390 drivers, it will no longer release 32-bit drivers for 32-bit operating systems.
+In March 2018, Nvidia discontinued support for 32-bit operating systems with the release of driver version 391.35.

-Notebook GPUs based on the Kepler architecture moved to legacy support in April 2019 and will receive critical security updates until April 2020.
-The Nvidia GeForce GTX 830M, 840M and 850M from the 8xxM GPU family are unaffected by this change.
+Notebook GPUs based on the Kepler architecture moved to legacy support in April 2019 and stopped receiving critical security updates in April 2020.
+The Nvidia GeForce GTX 830M, 840M and 850M from the 8xxM GPU family were unaffected by this change.

 Nvidia announced that after Release 470 drivers, it would transition driver support for the Windows 7 and Windows 8.1 operating systems to legacy status and continue to provide critical security updates for these operating systems through September 2024.

+In May 2025, Nvidia discontinued developer support for the Maxwell, Pascal, and Volta architectures, which includes the Maxwell based models of the GTX 800M Series.
+On July 1, 2025, Nvidia announced that driver branch 580 will be the last to support these architectures.